chris-krenz/ec523-lip-reading-project/README.md

 Brief description of each file:
  - EC523_Group_Project_LipNET_V2.ipynb: The CNN implemented on the Grid dataset (same used for LipNET)
+ - Grid-Transformer+CNN.ipynb: Combination CNN and Transformer implemented on the Grid dataset (only partially functioning; not central to our analysis)
  - Grid-Transformer.ipynb: Transformer implemented on the Grid dataset
  - LRW_ResNet_TCN.ipynb: ResNet-TCN Hybrid implemented on the Lip Reading in the Wild (LRW) dataset
  - LRW_res_tcn.pth: PyTorch state dictionary for ResNet-TCN Hybrid LRW model
  - LRW_transformer.ipynb: Transformer implemented on the LRW dataset (only partially functioning; not central to our analysis)
  - LRW_transformer.pth: Pytorch state dictionary for LRW transformer model
  - EC523_Group_Project_LipNET.ipynb: Old/original version of this notebook
- - req.txt: Package requirements
+ - req.txt: Package requirements for the LRW dataset

-# File Instructions
+# App Instructions

 To run the App:
 - cd App